The Impact of Popups, Overlays, and Interstitials on SEO

 Again, these rules apply to those navigating from search who expect ease of access to content and preclude legal notifications as well as gated information.

-As a personalization platform that heavily uses overlays to individualize experiences for users, Dynamic Yield, much like Google, cares a lot about the impact our capabilities have on the customer journey.
+As a personalization engine that heavily uses overlays to individualize experiences for users, Dynamic Yield, much like Google, cares a lot about the impact our capabilities have on the customer journey.

 Committed to adhering to the most up-to-date changes taking place in a rapidly evolving landscape which is now driven by the wants and needs of the end user, we’re distilling a few additional best practices to help our readers, prospects, and customers build the best experiences possible.